ggilmore/livestreamerFM/README.md

 [STREAM_URL] [IP_ADDRESS] [PORT] [LIVESTREAMER_CONFIG_FILE_LOCATION]

-Example: twitch.tv/arteezy audio localhost 9999 ~/configs
+Example: twitch.tv/arteezy localhost 9999 ~/configs

 STREAM_URL: The URL of the stream that you want to play.
 At the moment, only twitch and youtube are supported.